madalinagriza/flashfinanceUI/[OLD] API spec .md

 ## API Endpoints

-### POST /api/Transaction/import_transactions
+### POST /api/Transaction/importTransactions

-**Description:** Parses a CSV file and converts its rows into new, unlabeled transactions owned by a user.
+**Description:** Parses the provided file content, converts rows into Transactions owned by `owner_id` with status UNLABELED, generates new `tx_ids` for each transaction, and adds them to the state.

 **Requirements:**
 - owner exists
 - file id is valid

 **Effects:**
-- parses the files and converts rows into Transactions owned by owner_id with status UNLABELED
+- parses the files and converts rows into Transactions owned by owner\_id with status UNLABELED
-- generates new tx_ids for each transaction
+- generates new tx\_ids for each transaction
 - adds them to state
 - returns the created list